AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootBatchInsertsSpringStyleBatchPerTransaction/README.md

 - in `application.properties` set JDBC URL with `useServerPrepStmts=true` (this way you switch to server-side prepared statements (may lead to signnificant performance boost))
 - in case of using a parent-child relationship with cascade persist (e.g. one-to-many, many-to-many) then consider to set up `spring.jpa.properties.hibernate.order_inserts=true` to optimize the batching by ordering inserts
 - in entity, use the [assigned generator](https://vladmihalcea.com/how-to-combine-the-hibernate-assigned-generator-with-a-sequence-or-an-identity-column/) since the Hibernate `IDENTITY` will cause insert batching to be disabled
+- in your DAO layer, commit the database transaction after each batch execution
 - if is not needed then ensure that Second Level Cache is disabled via `spring.jpa.properties.hibernate.cache.use_second_level_cache=false`

 **Output example:**